Graduate Studies Reports Access

 - Learning Outcomes: Upon completion of the course, students will have a strong background coupled with extensive applied experience in the field of bioinformatics.

 - Major Topics: Major topics include the application of bioinformatics to genome analysis, the design of microarrays and data interpretation, applications in rational drug design and the modeling of protein stuctures.

 - Textbooks: None.
 Specific readings may be assigned by the internship mentor

-E. Course Readings, Online Resources, and Other Purchases
+- Course Readings, Online Resources, and Other Purchases:

-F. Student Expectations/Requirements and Grading Policy
+- Student Expectations/Requirements and Grading Policy:

-- Assignments, Exams and Tests
+- Assignments, Exams and Tests:

-- Policy on Make-up Work
+- Policy on Make-up Work:

-J. Program This Course Supports
+- Program This Course Supports:

-- Course Concurrence Information
+- Course Concurrence Information: